iChiwi/fciportal/README.md

 # Academic Portal

 A comprehensive academic platform designed specifically for FCI students, providing essential resources, administrative tools, and communication features.
+This project is no longer maintained.

 ## 🚀 Features